 Cheesy Baked Bean and Rice Burritos

-- Preheat oven to 400 degrees.
-Generously coat a foil-lined, rimmed baking sheet with non-stick cooking spray.
+- Preheat oven to 400 degrees F. Line a large rimmed baking sheet with foil and generously coat the foil with nonstick cooking spray.

-- In a small mixing bowl, combine refried beans, taco seasoning, and salsa.
-Set aside.
+- In a small mixing bowl, combine the refried beans, taco seasoning, and salsa.
+Set it aside.

-- Bake at 400 degrees for about 10 minutes.
-Pull baking sheet out of the oven and using tongs, flip each burrito over to brown the other side.
-Return to the oven for an additional 5 or 10 minutes or till nicely browned on both sides.
+- Bake in the preheated oven for about 10 minutes.
+Pull the baking sheet out of the oven and using tongs, flip each burrito over to brown the other side.
+Return to the oven for an additional 5 or 10 minutes or until nicely browned on both sides.